 JOIN THE 365 DAYS OF BAKING AND MORE FACEBOOK GROUP TO RECEIVE ADVANCE NOTICE OF MY LIVE FB VIDEOS, SHARE RECIPES AND MORE!

-Red and Green Jolly Rancher Candy, 10-15 of each, crushed – (I used put them in two plastic bags and crushed them with a mallet and you can use any color you prefer.
+- Jolly Rancher Candy 10-15 of each, crushed - I put them in two plastic bags and crushed them with a mallet and you can use any color you prefer.

 Preheat oven to 350 degrees, F.